Military Education Benefits FAQ

 What is the Monthly Housing Allowance (MHA) and how much am I eligible to receive?

 The Monthly Housing Allowance/Basic Allowance is processed for veterans and family members who are eligible for Post/9-11 Chapter 33 benefits and not currently on active duty or spouse of active duty.
 Students must be enrolled more than half-time to be eligible for the Housing Allowance.
 Students enrolled more than half-time but less than full-time will receive a prorated housing allowance.
 Housing allowance rates are calculated as the equivalent of Paygrade E-5 with dependents and are based on where you are attending classes either onsite or online.
 Learn more about tuition rates and payment.

 Am I eligible for money to help pay for books and supplies?

-Members may be eligible for a yearly books and supplies stipend of up to $1,000 paid proportionately based on enrollment.
+Students who are eligible for Post-9/11 Chapter 33 benefits may be eligible for a yearly books and supplies stipend of up to, but not to exceed, $1,000 paid proportionately based on enrollment.